The Song of Everlasting Sorrow (novel): Plot

 Wang Anyi’s The Song of Everlasting Sorrow tells the story of a gorgeous Shanghai woman named Wang Qiyao.
 The timeline of the novel spans from 1946 to 1986, and is separated into three parts.
 Everything begins with the title of “Miss Shanghai”.
 After being discovered by an amateur photographer, Wang Qiyao competes in the 1946 Miss Shanghai beauty pageant.
 She becomes the second runner-up and is awarded the title "Miss Third Place", marking a moment of stardom in her life that she clings to for the following years after.
 Starting with Director Li, Wang Qiyao experiences several romantic, yet fleeting relationships throughout her life.
 When she is middle-aged, Wang Qiyao falls in love with a 26 year old young man called “Old Colour”, but their relationship eventually comes to an end despite Wang Qiyao's desperation to hold on to it.
 In the end she is murdered by the scam artist “Long Legs” because of his desire to steal her hidden stash of gold bars.
 Wang Qiyao's final moments seem to echo a similar scene from her youth.
-Wang Qiyao is a graceful and gorgeous woman who has experienced five relationships but never found true love.
-The Song of Everlasting Sorrow is a tragic love story, and the writer Wang Anyi uses the main character, Wang Qiyao, to show the change of Shanghai through the 1940s’ to the 1980s’.